What Are Google Ads Keyword Match Types & How To Use Them?

 The right keyword match type lets you control who sees your ads by ensuring that only people searching for what you offer will see them.

-For example, if you’re selling shoes, using exact match keywords will ensure that people only see your ad when they search specifically for “shoes” — not when they search for “shoe store” or “women’s shoes”.
+For example, if you’re selling shoes, using exact match keywords will ensure that people see your ad only when they search specifically for “shoes”—not when they search for “shoe store” or “women’s shoes.”
 This helps ensure that more people who click on your ad are interested in buying shoes from you.

 2. High-quality Score